 - Apply for other postdoc positions with IAIFI involvement

 - Apply for PhD programs at IAIFI institutions

-- Participate in MIT’s SERC (Social and Ethical Responsibilities of Computing) by joining the SERC Scholars Program or reading the MIT Case Studies in Social and Ethical Responsibilities of Computing
+- Ethics and AI: Participate in MIT’s SERC (Social and Ethical Responsibilities of Computing) by joining the SERC Scholars Program or reading the MIT Case Studies in Social and Ethical Responsibilities of Computing

 - MIT (Grad Students): Graduate Women at MIT; LGBT Grad; LGBT Grad QPoC; Women’s Initiative; Graduate Women in Physics; SPXCE (Social Justice Programming & Cross Cultural Engagement)

 - MIT (Postdocs/Faculty): Postdoc Diversity, Equity, and Inclusion Committee; qtPhDs; MIT Black Postdoctoral Group; Postdoctoral Organization for Women Engaged in Research (POWER); Employee Resource Groups

 - Harvard (Grad Students): AstroGrad Network; GSAS Society of Underrepresented Students in STEM; Harvard Graduate Women in Science and Engineering at Harvard University at GSAS (HGWISE); LGBTQ@GSAS Association; InTouch (SEAS); Physics Graduate Student Council; SEAS Graduate Council; W.E.B.
 Du Bois Graduate Society of GSAS; Women in Physics